Docker image for OpenConnect

-I have been working on building my daily toolset as Docker containers.
-This would allow me to more easily replace my workstation as needed and be able to more easily share my tools with my team.
+I have been working on building my normal tool set as Docker containers.
+This would allow me to replace my workstation as needed, and be able to share my tools with my team.

-As I have been working on this one of the first tools I needed to look at was how I VPN into private environments.
+While I was working on this, one of the first tools I needed to look at was how I VPN into private environments.
 Cisco AnyConnect is a common corporate solution.
-It however doesn’t allow public downloads of the client.
+It doesn’t allow public downloads of the client.
 Nor does it have an auto-update feature to keep it up to date.

 OpenConnect client is an open source replacement for Cisco AnyConnect Client.
 Yum, APT, brew and chocolatey all have OpenConnect packages.
-There are even a few Docker images on docker hub for OpenConnect
+There are Docker images on docker hub for OpenConnect

-After trying a few public Docker images I was disappointed in the Dockerness of the working ones.
-So I decided to create my own. jeffcook/openconnect
+After trying the public Docker images I was disappointed in the Dockerness of the working ones.
+I decided to create my own. jeffcook/openconnect

 I am working on utilizing